mlflow/mlflow/docs/source/llms/tracing/tracing-schema.rst

 MLflow Tracing Schema
 =====================

 This document provides a detailed view of the schema for traces and its ingredients.
-MLflow traces are **compatible to OpenTelemetry specs**, but we also defines a few additional layers of structure upon the OpenTelemetry Spans to provide additional metadata about the trace.
+MLflow traces are **compatible to OpenTelemetry specs**, but we also define a few additional layers of structure upon the OpenTelemetry Spans to provide additional metadata about the trace.

 Structure of Traces